 Coffee is an integral part of Ethiopian culture.
 Over the centuries, coffee has become an expression of friendship and respect.
 In Ethiopia, this culminated in the coffee ceremony and, eventually, overflowed into daily life and sayings.
 For example:

 Buna dabo naw – Coffee is our bread

 Buna Tetu – Drink coffee (This phrase also means go socialize as the two activities, drinking coffee and socializing, are often combined.)

 The Ethiopian coffee ceremony is an essential part of the Ethiopian culture.
-It symbolizes respect, friendship and spiritual transformation.
-The 2-3 hour long ceremony is performed 3 times a day (morning, noon, and evening) by the woman of the house.
+It symbolizes respect, friendship, and spiritual transformation.
+The 2-3 hour long ceremony is performed three times a day (morning, noon, and evening) by the woman of the house.

 Ethiopian Coffee Production

 Coffee plants have grown in the wild in Ethiopia for centuries.
 Its growing conditions are perfect.
 The coffee beans from the south have a balanced, light, acidic, and fruity taste.
 This is because of the tall mountains, good soil, and lush vegetation in the region.

 Because many of the coffee cherries grow on the mountains, they are classified as strictly high grown (SHG).
 Chemicals are often not required for growth aids, resulting in highest quality specialty coffee.